pramonettivega/getting_started_ndp/README.md

 ## Starting the project

+The first

-To begin with the development of our modeling task, we will start by exploring the NDP's Catalog to identify our data source.
+Now that we have formally joined the Data Challenge, we can start our process of developing a project.
+As a first step, we will explore the NDP's Catalog to identify our data source.

 **Catalog**